Day - 1

 Day - 2

 Location: Hanoi - Start your day with a sunrise walk around Hoan Kiem lake.
 This is the best way to see the city come to life.
 Enjoy a truly authentic Hanoi breakfast of pho.
 This iconic dish has its origins in a village not far from the city and is designed to awaken the senses and prepare you for the day.
 Embark on a guided half-day tour of Hanoi, visiting the major sights, including the Temple of Literature and One Pillar Pagoda.
-Sample authentic Vietnamese tea at one of Hanoi’s hidden teahouses (tea plays a major role in Vietnamese culinary culture, and the locals tend to favour light, flower-infused varieties), then take a stroll through Ngo Sy Lien Market for an insight into the ingredients that form the building blocks of Vietnamese cuisine.
-Late in the afternoon, take a cooking class in northern Vietnamese dishes.
+Sample authentic Vietnamese tea at one of Hanoi’s hidden teahouses (tea plays a major role in Vietnamese culinary culture, and the locals tend to favour light, flower-infused varieties), then take a stroll through Ngo Sy Lien Market for an insight into the ingredients that form the building blocks of northern Vietnamese cuisine.
+We will sample the local coffee, typically served with condensed milk - or for the more adventurous - egg!
+Late in the afternoon, take a cooking class featuring northern Vietnamese dishes.

 Day - 3

 Location: Halong Bay - Drive to Halong Bay (approximately 3 hours).
 You can leave your luggage behind at the Hanoi hotel and pack an overnight bag.
 You will travel to Bai Chay (Halong City West) where you will board a boat for an exploration of the bay.
 The scenes of sailing junks navigating scattered limestone islands, are nothing short of spectacular.
 Visit one of the caves in the area; in the warmer months you can take a swim there.
-You will also have the opportunity to meet with a fishing family.
-Cast a net and learn about a traditional way of life that has dominated these parts for centuries.
 An onboard chef will prepare all your meals (both seafood and non-seafood options are available).
 A highlight of the cruise is a candlelit dinner under the stars on the top deck of the boat (weather permitting).

 Day - 4